rbisdorff/Digraph3/docSphinx/tutorial.rst

     Random graph of order 8 generated with edge probability 0.4

 If the random graph instance *g* (see Fig. 53) is a permutation graph, *g* and its dual *-g* must be *transitively orientable*, ie **comparability graphs** (see [GOL-2004]_).
 With the :py:func:`graphs.Graph.isComparabilityGraph` test, we may easily check this fact.
-This method proceeds indeed by trying to construct a transitive neighbourhodd decomposition of a given graph instance and, if successful, stores the resulting edge orientations into a *self.edgeOrientations* attribute (see [GOL-2004]_ p.129-132).
+This method proceeds indeed by trying to construct a transitive neighbourhood decomposition of a given graph instance and, if successful, stores the resulting edge orientations into a *self.edgeOrientations* attribute (see [GOL-2004]_ p.129-132).

 >>> if g.isComparabilityGraph():
 ...     print(g.edgeOrientations)